iBotPeaches/Apktool/INTERNAL.md

 While previously unorganized, the repo now follows the branch naming convention depending on the current Android version.
 So `apktool_7.1` corresponds to the 7.1 Android release.
 This branch should work for all `android-7.1.x` tags for AOSP.

 We didn't follow this naming convention until Android 7.1.
 So don't go looking for older versions.
-The current version is `apktool-9.0.0`, which corresponds to the Android 9.0 (Pie) release.
+We also didn't keep it for long, so `apktool_14.0.0` was the last one to refer based on Android release.
+Versions generally are now `apktool-x.y.z` corresponding to the version of Apktool that iteration is intended for.

 This repo has a variety of changes applied.
 These changes range from disabling optimizations to lessening the rules that aapt regularly has.
 We do this because apktool's job is to not fix apks, but rather keep them as close to the